 You are probably eligible for LIHEAP assistance when your gross family income is at or below 165% of the federal poverty guidelines.
 You are eligible if you are a legal resident of the US and Colorado, have a permanent legal resident or a U.S. citizen resided in your home.
 Call heat help at 1-866-432-8435 for more information.

 This Colorado utility and heating assistance program helps to provide assistance to help disabled veterans, remodel their homes to make handicap accessible, By adding ramps, lifts and in general, anything that will help the veteran become more independent in his own home.
 The Department of Veterans Affairs has money set aside as a part of the Special Housing Adaptations and Adapted Housing Program.
 800-827-1000.

 City of Fountain

-This organization provides once a year emergency assistance to disadvantaged residents.
-Grants are up to $150 to help with electric, water, and wastewater bills.
+This organization provides once a year of emergency assistance to disadvantaged residents.
+Grants are up to $150 to help with electricity, water, and wastewater bills.
 If you have been sent a disconnection notice and qualify financially, apply by calling Pikes Peak Community Action Agency at 719-471-7870.

 CSU Project COPE

 Project COPE is a utility assistance program that works with Colorado Springs Utilities Foundation.
 You are eligible if you already have an open account, you are not presently receiving COPE withing the last 12 months, have already applied for LEAP You can also get help when your bill is past due or you have a notice of disconnect.
 You have proof of the status of your utilities.
 Apply for assistance between November 1 – April 30.
 (719) 448-4800.